michaelgrosner/tribeca/README.md

 # tribeca

 `tribeca` is a very low latency cryptocurrency market making trading bot with a full featured web client, backtester, and supports direct connectivity to several large cryptocoin exchanges.
+On modern hardware, it can react to market data by placing and canceling orders in under a millisecond.
 It runs on v0.12 nodejs or the latest io.js.
 Persistence is acheived using mongodb.

+`tribeca` can be installed "by-hand" or via Docker

-### Installation
+### Manual Installation

 #### Pre-reqs